jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-11-strangers-5-julie-valenti.md

 The mother must come to her terms with the life adjustment.
 When neglected, the result is oftentimes a "mid-life crisis".
 She withdraws and re-evaluates herself.
 When recognized, the mother feels it in her body.

 The mother must setup boundaries with her children.
 The child is in a different place with life, independent from the nest.
 Part of the re-adjustments Julie talks about is developing boundaries with the children.
 For Julie, she had a conversation with her son in LA.
 She asked how often they would talk over the phone, how often they would see each other, how much space they needed from each other.
-Julie wants to make sure she would not suffucate her child.
+Julie wants to make sure she would not suffocate her child.

 I asked Julie about empty nest syndrome for personal reasons.
 My sister, the youngest sibling, has left the nest.
-My mother hasn't been dealing with empty nest symdrome head on.
+My mother hasn't been dealing with empty nest syndrome head on.
 Armed with a better understanding, I am tasked with having a conversation with my mom about empty nest syndrome and grief.

 ### Wisdom and Recovery Wellness Center